roblatour/ESP32TimeServer/README.md

 *(Replace `COMx` with your actual serial port.)*

 ### OTA Updates (Over Ethernet)

+OTA updates can be performed following the initial flash of this project assuming the configuration option<br>
+supportForOTEUpdates is set to true in the file ESP32TimeServerSettings.h

 A VS Code task **"ESP-IDF: OTA Upload over Ethernet"** is included in `.vscode/tasks.json`.
 It builds the firmware and deploys it to the device over